Are There Side Effects of Smoking Pot?

 Now, are the Side Effects of Smoking Pot Bad for You?

 Is cannabis harmful to you when you smoke it?
+Should mothers consume marijuana before and after pregnancy?
 Medical science still does not fully know the costs or benefits of smoking weed.
 While many studies attempt to show the harmful effects of pot smoke, edibles are a great option if you're concerned about the long-term side effects of pot smoke.

 For more information, visit the National Institutes on Drug Abuse.